 She wrote back to me, saying, “Good because I think he's an idiot!”

 I thought, “Oh, OK!”
 It probably would have been a more helpful reading if I had asked her “What’s your ideal outcome here?
 Do you want to get back together or don’t you?”
 Then we could have focused on things like “How do you move on?” and “How do you learn from that relationship and create a more fulfilling relationship in the future?”
 Anyway, lesson learnt!

 That is getting to the heart of the question.
-It’s incredibly important that you practise this and really pay attention to getting to the heart of the question.
+It’s incredibly important that you practice this and really pay attention to getting to the heart of the question.

 #2 BRAINSTORM MANY QUESTIONS.

 Your client will ask you a question.
 Maybe, in this case, it could be “Will my financial situation improve?”
 OK, a couple of problems with that one.
 “Will” and predictive and all those sorts of things.
 But with step #2, what I'm encouraging you to do is to break that down into little mini questions.

 “Will my financial situation improve?”
 So, you’ve got to the heart of the question.
 You’ve been asking “How is that a problem with the financial situation?”